A local’s travel guide to the best winter activities in Munich. Here is what to do in Munich from December to March.

 2. Visit one of the many castles in and around Munich

 There are virtually a billion pictures of our beautiful castles floating around the internet.
 If you don’t want to add to this boring mass of the ever same vistas, you should brave the snow and visit them in winter.
+And here is a list of the best castles near Munich if you can’t get enough.

 If that sounds too far, you’ll love Nymphenburg Palace (here’s the official website).
 A tram will get you to the former home of the Bavarian kings from the central station in 15 minutes.
 There is a huge park around Nymphenburg you might want to check out, though I feel it is more beautiful in autumn.
 You really should check out my detailed Nymphenburg guide here.